 It is not a coincidence that medical science supports God’s created order for marriage, sexuality, and child bearing.

-Now that we have briefly considered abortifacients and the health risks associated with birth control, and before we move on to the historical, natural, and biblical case against it, we should understand that birth control is not an historical anomaly in our modern age even though some of the techniques are more “sophisticated.”
+Now that we have briefly considered abortifacients and the health risks associated with contraception, and before we move on to the historical, natural, and biblical case against it, we should understand that contraception is not an historical anomaly in our modern age even though some of the techniques are more “sophisticated.”